-Before scoring nominations, committee members should review the list of nominees and disclose to the committee chair any potential conflicts of interest via the secure committee site or phone call.
-The chair is responsible for documenting conflicts of interest on the nominee spreadsheet that staff will post to the committee’s secure website after the nomination deadline.
+Before scoring nominations, committee members should review the list of nominees and disclose to the committee chair any potential conflicts of interest.
+The chair is responsible for documenting conflicts of interest in the chair report.

 If the chair has a conflict, they should disclose it to the committee.
 A new chair may need to be identified, depending on the level of conflict.
 The committee minus the chair will vote to determine if the chair must be replaced due to conflict, or if recusal is sufficient.

-If you have any questions about the review process, please contact Mary Raucci (firstname.lastname@example.org).
+If you have any questions about the review process, please contact Jacob Robertson, Honors Program Manager, at firstname.lastname@example.org.